 Research Staff and Postdoctoral Appointments

-If you are interested in joining the Biomech Group as research staff (PhD required) or postdoc, please contact email@example.com at least 3 months in advance of the date you wish to commence your appointment.
+If you are interested in joining the Biomech Group as research staff (PhD required) or postdoc, please refer to our FAQ page for next steps on Employment.

 Technical Staff Appointments

-If you are interested in joining the Biomech Group as technical staff (non-degree program) please contact firstname.lastname@example.org
+If you are interested in joining the Biomech Group as technical staff (non-degree program) please refer to our FAQ page for next steps on Employment.

 If you are interested in the graduate degree program, please visit the MIT Media Lab admissions page for the Media Arts and Sciences program or the MIT admissions page for other programs.
 Additional information for international students is available from the International Applicants page.